My post How to Design an Eco-Friendly Kitchen gave an overview of things to think about when creating an environmentally responsible kitchen.

 The first area of the eco-friendly kitchen that I want to dive into is appliances.

 Because even within the efficient appliance realm there are a lot of options.
 And there should be!

 In fact, there should be so many low energy options that there’s no longer any need for resource-greedy appliances.

 First up in my energy efficient appliances series – the energy efficient fridge.

-Are All Energy Star Rated Refrigerators Created Equal?
+Are All Energy Star Rated Appliances Created Equal?

 So you can do less research and more treehugging.

 The Energy Star website offers a yearly Most Efficient list, which recognizes the best of the best.
 This designation proves that even within the spectrum of Energy Star rated appliance there are better options.